YanaSiao/polimi-cse-study-materials/nlp/exam-questions.md

 ---

-## Topic 2: Text Search
+## Text Search & Clustering

-### **Q9.** You are building a document search system and train a BERT model to classify whether a document is relevant to a user query.
+### **Q14.** You are building a document search system and train a BERT model to classify whether a document is relevant to a user query.
 How might you reduce the computational burden when deploying this system without greatly degrading performance?
 - a.
 By using GPT2 rather than BERT to classify the documents
 - b.
 By using a lexical or semantic search engine to first find a set of potentially relevant documents
 - c.
 By replacing the BERT model with a linear classifier
 - d.
 NONE of the other options is correct
 - e.
 By training the BERT model on a sentiment analysis dataset rather than a relevance dataset

-### **Q10.** In the context of information retrieval, what are the required steps in the training stage of the two-stage (re)ranking process?
+### **Q15.** In the context of information retrieval, what are the required steps in the training stage of the two-stage (re)ranking process?
 - a.
 Top k retrieval, Feature extraction, Labeling, Learning
 - b.
 None of the above
 - c.
 Corpus indexing, Stopword removal, Stemming, Training Embeddings
 - d.
 Query expansion, Dimensionality reduction, Clustering, Re-ranking
 - e.
 Document filtering, Term weighting, Relevance scoring, Feedback loop

-### **Q11.** Which of the following is NOT a common ranking function used in term-based information retrieval?
+### **Q16.** Which of the following is (are) NOT a common ranking function(s) used in term-based information retrieval?
 - a.
 BM25
 - b.
 TF-IDF
 - c.
 Vector Space Model with Cosine Similarity
 - d.
 Jaccard Coefficient
 - e.
+NDCG
+- f.
 PageRank
-- f.
+- g.
 Levenshtein Distance
-- g.
+- h.
 NONE of the other options are correct
+- i.
+Binary cross-entropy
+- j.
+ROUGE-L

+### **Q17.** In an information retrieval context, what is a "posting list"?
+- a. a list of documents that match a specific keyword query
+- b. a list of all words present in a specific document
+- c. a list of document identifiers containing a given term, along with frequency metrics
+- d. a list of the most frequent queries entered by users
+- e.
+NONE of the other answers is correct

+### **Q18.** In term-weighting schemes like TF-IDF, the "IDF" term is included to:
+- a. boost the weight of frequent terms within a specific document
+- b. reduce the weight of terms that occur frequently across the entire corpus
+- c. normalise the length of the document vector
+- d. handle out-of-vocabulary terms during testing
+- e.
+NONE of the other answers is correct

+### **Q19.** What is the main advantage of an "inverted index" in a text search system?
+- a. it reduces the storage requirement of the corpus by half
+- b. it allows for sub-linear time retrieval of documents containing query terms
+- c. it automatically corrects spelling mistakes in the user query
+- d. it ranks documents based on user popularity rather than lexical match
+- e.
+NONE of the other answers is correct

+### **Q20.** In evaluating a text retrieval system, "Mean Average Precision" (MAP) measures:
+- a. the percentage of relevant documents retrieved in the top 1 result
+- b. the average precision across multiple queries, taking into account the rank of each relevant document
+- c. the ratio of true positives to false positives across the corpus
+- d. the lexical similarity between the query and the top-ranked document
+- e.
+NONE of the other answers is correct

 ---

-## Topic 3: What is language modelling?
+## Language modelling & Word Embeddings

+### **Q137.** Which of the following techniques might be used to discover the topics discussed in a collection of documents?
+- a.
+TF-IDF cosine similarity
+- b.
+Word2Vec embedding
+- c.
+Latent Dirichlet Allocation (LDA)
+- d.
+NONE of the other answers is correct
+- e.
+Tokenisation algorithm
+- f.
+Support Vector Machine classifier

+### **Q138.** Latent Dirichlet Allocation (LDA) can be used to:
+- a. classify documents into a predefined set of categories
+- b. cluster words based on their structural properties
+- c. automatically parse the syntactical structure of a sentence
+- d. discover the hidden topics discussed in a collection of documents
+- e.
+NONE of the other options is correct

 ### **Q12.** A statistical language model computes:
 - a.
 NONE of the other options are correct
 - b. a probability distribution over different languages for a piece of text